 Through its humanitarian work, Save the Children seeks to ensure that children’s needs are given priority on all crisis situations and that their rights to survival, growth, and development are respected and protected.

 In any crises, children are always the most vulnerable.
-In 2015 Save the Children International responded to over 100 humanitarian crises around the world.
+In 2019 Save the Children responded to over 130 humanitarian emergencies in 64 countries.
+Our emergency response, preparedness and disaster risk reduction work reached 10.6 million children and 7.3 million adults.
 Save the Children Finland participated in this humanitarian work.

 Children and their families affected by various catastrophes are given protection, food, health care, clean water and essential necessities.
 We also ensure that children receive protection in crisis conditions.
 We help children recover by providing psychosocial support and safe places to learn and play.